 Subsection H2 is any other social care provision, for example:

-Local authorities are required to seek advice and information about social care needs as part of the EHC needs assessment.
+Local authorities must seek advice and information about social care needs as part of the EHC needs assessment.
 However, we have come across instances where section H is completely blank.
 In some cases this is fine, but if you do need help from social care and no assessment has been carried out then challenge this.
 There is more information about social care assessments and services in the social care section of our website.